greenchul/dt-squad-training/readme.md

 ## Get started :boom:

 1. fork this repo (top right hand side)
-2. clone this repo to your computer
+2. clone the forked repo to your computer
 `git clone URL`
 3. Navigate in to the cloned repo
 4. Set up upstream